Sharran Alexander: Career

 Alexander is one of the few women recognized by the British Sumo Federation and has won four gold medals in international competitions.
 In 2006 Alexander competed in 25 different competitions and went to Japan to represent Great Britain in the World Sumo Championship.
-Since then, she has competed in international tournaments such as the US Sumo Open in 2013, where she was defeated by the 175-pound Liz Seward in the final open weight match.
+Since then, she has competed in international tournaments such as the US Sumo Open in 2013, where she was defeated by the 175-pound(kg?)
+Liz Seward in the final open weight match.

+Sharran Alexander also starred in the first series of the TV series Brassic.

 Family

 Alexander is divorced, and has three children.